proalvo/green-screen/README.md

 # Green screen for Canoe freestyle timer

-This software provides green screen for the canoe freestyle timer (github.com/proalvo/canoe-freestyle-timer) to bed used for live video streaming.
+This Python based software provides a green screen for the canoe freestyle timer (github.com/proalvo/canoe-freestyle-timer) to be used for live video streaming.

 See the idea at Youtube: https://youtu.be/hxXWm2dkruE